 RESHOW (PA2) Redisplays the contents of the screen.
-PA2 may be useful if you pressed the ERASE INPUT or CLEAR key accidentally, or if you typed unwanted information but have not yet pressed ENTER or a PF key.
+PA2 may be useful if you accidentally press the ERASE INPUT or CLEAR key, or if you type unwanted information but have not yet pressed ENTER or a PF key.
 Note that PDF does not allow use of the Field Mark character (same key as PA2).